CS2103JAN2017-T09-B3/main/docs/DeveloperGuide.md

 [**API**](#api) : [`Ui.java`](../src/main/java/seedu/mypotato/ui/Ui.java) in `/src/main/java/seedu/mypotato/ui`

 The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `TaskListPanel`, `StatusBarFooter`, `TaskDescription` , `TaskDetail`, `TabList` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class.
-The UI component communicates with the storage through the event centre.
+The UI component communicates with the Storage component through the Event Centre.

 The `UI` component uses JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.<br>